 10.09.13.
 Post quake asphalt contractor, Guildford St

 Greers Rd: Fallen birch tree, already sawn into logs.
 The bus stop pole was tilted, the crushed, red Volvo parked nearby.
-A small digger was parked by the logs & City Care workmen stood around in orange, Hi Vis vests.
+An orange digger was parked by the logs & City Care workmen stood around in orange, Hi Vis vests.
 A Traffic Control van stood in the middle of the road directing traffic around orange road cones, by means of a digital arrow.
-Later when driving round town, I saw several digital arrow trucks, mostly directing traffic around fallen trees.
+Later when driving round town, I saw several digital arrow trucks directing traffic around fallen trees.

 Seeing another crushed car wasn't shocking anymore.
-After quakes, habituated to damage, seeing so many crushed cars, another was "normal."
-The gale was just another disaster to be absorbed.
+Habituated to post quake damages, seeing so many crushed cars, another was "normal."
+The NW gale, another disaster absorbed.

-Corner Clyde Rd / Truman Rd: Fallen birch tree on pavement.
+Cnr Clyde Rd / Truman Rd: Fallen birch tree on pavement.
 The fallen birch was later cordoned with danger tape.
 None of the 3 fallen trees had caused damage to housing.
-There was gale damage to several blown over wooden fences.
+There was NW gale damage to several blown over wooden fences.
 A man fixed one of the fences.

 10.09.13.
-Post gale, low hanging power line & local govt election board, Clyde Rd
+Post NW gale, low hanging power line & local govt election board, Clyde Rd

 Clyde Rd / Ilam Rd traffic circle: A new Dental Clinic was built on a quake demolition site.
-Opposite corner, a demolition site & quake repairs to a neighbouring bldg, wall covered in black plastic.
+Opp cnr, a demolition site & quake repairs to a neighbouring bldg, wall covered in black plastic.
 At Fendalton Village, a heap of metal lay in the car park, where supermarket roof panels were being repaired.

 10.09.13.
 Post quake shop repairs, cnr Clyde Rd / Ilam Rd